evanhackett/evanhackett.github.io-old/_posts/blog/2015-05-30-Mandelbrot-Set.markdown

 thumb: mandelbrot3.png
 ---

 Have you ever wondered how some of those amazing fractal images are created?
 Through a series of blog posts, I’m going to explain how to create amazing pictures using the Mandelbrot set.
 I will be using the javascript programming language, but any language will do as long as you have a way to draw pixels to a canvas.
-In this post, part 1, I will be going over prerequisite material needed to understand the Mandelbrot set.
+In this post, part 1, I will be going over prerequisite material needed to understand the Mandelbrot set.<!--more-->

 So, what is the Mandelbrot set anyway?
 Let’s look at the [wikipedia definition][definition]: